MattyOL/Future_Forest-Project-1/README.md

 # Features Left to Implement
 Create the page that is made after you have signed up too the site showing you the process of Donations/Volunteer work and community.

-I wanted to add a background Image behind the slider gallery but i could nt solve the issue id like to come back and solve this.
+I wanted to add a background Image behind the slider gallery but i could n0t solve the issue id like to come back and solve this.

 Create an app with gps of where the trees were planted when you gift a tree.